-I would like once again to finish by thanking the officers at the County Council who support us in our duties, and in particular to thank Abbi Leech (Head of Fund) who left the Council towards the end of 2020, Michelle King who took over as Interim Head of Fund and welcome Sean Greene who has recently been appointed to the role.
-As part of the annual review I speak individually to each Board member and I can record full agreement that in a year which was more challenging than most we have been ably and effectively supported by the whole team.
-I am again delighted to recognise that publicly in this report.
+I would like once again to finish by thanking the officers at LCPF who support us in our duties.
+As part of our Annual Review I speak individually to each Board member, and I can again record full agreement that we are ably and effectively supported by the Lancashire County Pension Fund team.
+I am delighted to recognise that publicly in this report.